-The 2006, 2007, and 2008 Toyota Tacoma year models all have problems with their paint chipping and peeling, as well as some concerning transmission and engine failures.
+The 2006, 2007, and 2008 Toyota Tacoma year models all have problems with their paint chipping and peeling and some concerning transmission and engine failures.
 At an average of 100,000 miles, the 2006 model’s frame tends to rust or break completely, costing upwards of $3,500 to repair.

 2011 Tacomas suffer from many headlights issues (flickering, covers cracking, etc.) as well as a repetitive clicking sound.
-2012 models have a plethora of engine defects and a heavy vibration while driving.
+The 2012 models have many engine defects and a heavy vibration while driving.
 In both models, issues appear around 30,000 miles.

 THE BEST USED MINIVANS ON THE MARKET